yvonnechanlove97/Movie-Review/README.md

 1-2 in the Customized vocabulary generating step and then matching with the myVocab, the matched vocab used as the model input.

-I tried random forest and TFidf.
+I tried random forest and TFidf in Python.
 Random forest can only reach AUC 0.92, and TFidf can almost reach AUC 0.957 but with a very large vocabulary size.

 Also, for the vocabulary, I tried to generate three 3000-vocabulary sequence by doing the customized